Disgruntled/PackerExamples/readme.md

 ```

-Packer log files are currently written to /var/tmp/packer.log on RemoteBuildAgent.
-Currently you will have to retreive your new AMI from this.
+Packer log files are currently written to /var/tmp/packer.log on RemoteBuildAgent and on the s3 bucket made by terraform under the /packer/timestamp.log object.

 remote_build_script.sh has a bucket name hardcoded at  on line 8 and 16.
 This will be remediated later.